HansenDJ/mandotronics/README.md

 ![Jetpack schematic with Arduino Nano Every microcontroller](./mando_jetpack/mando_jetpack_schematic.png)

 ## Whistling Birds
-This module to display a light sequence on LEDs to represent the "whistling birds," or the wrist rockets Mandalorians use.
+This module displays a light sequence on LEDs to represent the whistling birds, or wrist rockets Mandalorians use.
 It uses the Pi Pico microcontroller using 6 slices/12 channels of the PWM module for each of the 12 LEDs.
 ![Whistling Birds schematic with Pi Pico microcontroller](./whistling_birds/whistling_birds_schematic.png)